Simple Everyday Recipes

 round image of christina, creator of Simple Everyday Recipes

-Author: Christina · Published: 01/26/2024 · This post may contain affiliate links.
+Author: Christina · Published: 01/18/2026 · This post may contain affiliate links.

-There are 3 types of people when it come to red velvet - those who love it, those who hate it, and those that are confused by it.
+There are 3 types of people when it come to red velvet; those who love it, those who hate it, and those that are confused by it.
 I'll be honest, I used to be the latter until recently.

 This is forever my favorite recipe for easy red velvet chocolate chip cookies.
 It's been in the works for some time, after 2 trial batches and a 2 re-test batches, it's perfection.
 Those who have tried this recipe love it, so let's roll up our sleeves and get baking!

-• Thick and slightly dense
+• A thicker, slightly dense cookie

-• Buttery with hints of cocoa and vanilla flavor
+• Buttery with hints of cocoa and vanilla flavor throughout

-red velvet chocolate chip cookies stacked
+ingredients for red velvet chocolate chip cookies with overlay text.

 • Butter: This recipe calls for slightly more butter, ¾ cup (1.5 sticks) at room temperature to give the extra buttery flavor.
 I always bake with unsalted butter, if you're using salted, omit the salt provided in the recipe.